Mawtini:

 A Movement for Dignity and Representation

 Mawtini aims to amplify the rich history, culture, diversity, and contributions of our Arab American community in SLO.
-Through oral histories and community events, we aim to challenge harmful stereotypes and reshape the dominant narratives that misrepresent Arab identities in media and mainstream culture.
+Through oral histories and community events, we aim to reshape the dominant narratives that misrepresent Arab identities in media and mainstream culture.

 Too often, these narratives ignore the lived realities of millions who identify as Arab—overlooking their voices, journeys, and vital contributions to our society, culture, and economies.
 Mawtini seeks to humanize, connect, and amplify these stories—reimagining a more inclusive narrative that honors the experiences of Arab Americans on the Central Coast.